 Brooklyn's First Voluntary Hospital

 The Brooklyn Hospital Center has a 175-year history dating back to 1839 when a gentleman from Buffalo broke a leg on Fulton Street, near Brooklyn City Hall.
 It soon became clear that there was no place to take the stranger, except the infamous almshouse four miles away.
-Six years later, Brooklyn City Hospital (later renamed The Brooklyn Hospital) was incorporated by the state legislature.
+Six years later, in 1845, Brooklyn City Hospital (later renamed The Brooklyn Hospital) was incorporated by the state legislature.

 The hospital has continued to grow since then, playing a critical role in the life of Brooklyn and New York City.